CS-IUST-CourseHub-Fall2025/CS-BP-CourseHub-Fall2025/README.md

-# CS-BP-Tasks-Fall2025
+# CS-BP-CourseHub-Fall2025
-**Central hub for the Basic Programming (Python) - Task Team at IUST**
+**Central hub for the Basic Programming (Python) - TA Team at IUST**

 Welcome to the central repository for the Basic Programming course at IUST.
-This repository stores all programming assignments, exercises, and related resources of the Basic Programming (Python) course.
-It serves as the main storage for task statements, test cases, sample solutions, QA reports, and grading tools — enabling transparent collaboration between TAs, instructors, and automation systems.
+This repository stores all programming assignments, exercises, and teaching resources of the Basic Programming (Python) course.
+It serves as the main storage for task statements, test cases, sample solutions, lectures — enabling transparent collaboration between TAs, instructors, and automation systems.

 ## 📁 Repository Structure
 **Tasks/** → Weekly tasks (problem statements, test cases, and solutions)

+**Teaching/** → Teaching team materials (lecture slides, lab codes, guides)

 **Docs/** → Templates, examples, and reference materials